 NSW Compulsory Third Party Insurance

 In most states and territories there is only one approved provider of CTP insurance; New South Wales is one of the jurisdictions in which motorists can choose their CTP, or ‘green slip’, insurer.

-You must have a green slip to register you vehicle in NSW (trailers are excluded).
+You must have a green slip to register your vehicle in NSW (trailers are excluded).

 Frequently asked questions